-The Authority's annual contributions to SERS have increased in recent years and may increase in the future as a result of increases to the employer contribution rate and/or increases to the amount of payroll, and such increases may have a material impact on the Authority's finances.
+The Authority Contribution to SERS has increased in recent years and may increase in the future as a result of potential increases to the employer contribution rate and/or increases to the amount of payroll, and such increases may have a material impact on the Authority's finances.

 The Authority currently contributes to SERS based on the covered payroll of Authority employees.
-Through legislative action the State has the ability to modify the basis by which Authority contributions to SERS are determined.
-The Authority cannot predict the likelihood or the nature of any such future legislative action.
+Through legislative action the State has the ability to modify the basis by which the Authority Contribution to SERS is determined.
+The Authority cannot predict the likelihood or the nature of any such future legislative action or changes in employer contribution rates as calculated by actuaries.